isomerpages/mlaw-me/_maintenance-enforcement/Contents.md

 MEO under the new maintenance enforcement process.</p>
 <p></p>
 <p>During the initial phase of implementation, the Family Justice Courts
-will refer eligible repeat maintenance enforcement applications to the MEOs.
+will refer eligible "repeat" maintenance enforcement applications to the MEOs.
 All maintenance enforcement applications will be referred to MEOs in the later phases of implementation.</p>
 <p></p>